Chamant8149/cartesia_tts/README.md

 Choose your default language, speed, volume, and emotion.
 The language list is filtered to only show languages supported by the model chosen in step 2.

-Use the radio at the bottom to go back to model selection if needed.
+Use the option at the bottom to go back to model selection if needed.

 ### Step 4: Voice

 Choose your default voice.
 The dropdown shows only voices for the selected language.
 Voices are sorted alphabetically.
 Voice names include accent information where relevant (e.g. "Matilda - Australian Female").

-Use the radio at the bottom to go back to settings, or to reload the voice list from Cartesia if you want to see recently added voices.
+Use the option at the bottom to go back to settings.

 ## Reconfiguring After Setup

 Go to Settings -> Devices and Services -> Cartesia Sonic TTS -> Configure.

 The Configure dialog follows the same three-step flow (model, settings, voice) with your current values pre-filled.
 The voice list is loaded from the in-memory cache.
-If the cache is empty (e.g. after a HA restart), it is fetched automatically when you reach the voice step.
+If the cache is empty (e.g. after a HA restart), it is fetched automatically when you reach the voice step - this may take several seconds.

+---

 ## Using `tts.speak`